hakansa00219/hakansa00219/README.md

 ## 💪 Hakan Sarıoğlu  | Software Engineer - Unity Developer

 Hello!
-I'm a software engineer with 7 years of experience in Unity and C#.
+I'm a software engineer with 7 years of experience in Unity, C# and .NET Framework.
 Specialized in Simulation, Multiplayer, Gaming and XR projects with a background in Electrical Engineering and R&D in IoT.
 Passionate about game development and modular systems.

 - 🔭 I’m currently working on [QR Code Generator](https://github.com/hakansa00219/QRGenerator) project.
 - 🌱 I’m currently learning Shaders.